WHY WE NEED TO ASK YOU FOR INFORMATION

 We will also need a document showing your residential address (eg a utility bill or rates statement or bank statement or letter from the IRD).
 This document must be less than 12 months old.

-If you are instructing us as a company or a trust (or other type of entity like a body corporate), we will need the same information and verification for the other individuals associated with the entity (such as directors, shareholders, trustees, beneficiaries, committee members).
+If you are instructing us as a company or a trust (or other types of entity like a body corporate), we will need the same information and verification for the other individuals associated with the entity (such as directors, shareholders, trustees, beneficiaries, committee members).
 If they are not coming to meet with us we will need to pass their details onto First AML.

 You may be asked to provide information to confirm the structure of the entity.
 This may include corporate information, partnership documents, trust deeds etc. This information is required in order to determine who are the controlling parties and beneficial owners of the entity.
 The associated directors, shareholders, partners, trustees and beneficiaries may also need to provide identity information.